salim359/LoanShield/Readme.md

 # LoanShield

 **LoanShield** is a machine learning project that predicts the risk of loan default to help lenders make informed decisions.
-The project includes a **Streamlit web interface** where users can enter loan and applicant details and receive a default risk prediction instantly.
+The project includes a **Streamlit web interface** where users can select loan types (Personal, Business, Mortgage), enter loan and applicant details, and instantly receive a default risk prediction.

 ---

 ## Features

+- **Interactive Loan Selection** – Users choose between Personal, Business, and Mortgage loans via clickable cards.
-- **Streamlit Web App** – Intuitive interface for entering loan and applicant information.
+- **Streamlit Web App** – Clean, intuitive interface for entering applicant and loan information.
-- **Machine Learning Model** – Random Forest classifier trained on historical loan data.
+- **Multiple ML Models** – Separate models for personal, business, and mortgage loans, loaded dynamically.
-- **Automated Preprocessing** – Ensures user inputs are transformed to match the model’s expectations.
+- **Automated Preprocessing** – Consistent transformation of user inputs to match training features.
+- **Creditworthiness Calculation** – Uses applicant’s income, debt ratio, credit score, and other features.
-- **Predictive Insights** – Provides an estimate of default risk to assist in decision-making.
+- **Predictive Insights** – Provides an estimate of default risk to support decision-making.

 ---